Warchant - Q&A with FSU's graphics team: How 'Backyard Football' theme won Signing Day

 Kyle: I think Klayton and I and some of the others in the recruiting office were talking, and I probably spent way too many hours of my life playing that game growing up.
 And I'm sure the same for Klayton and some of the other people in the office were very familiar with it.
 And it really struck a chord with us like, 'Wow, it really makes sense since we don't have to have pictures of the kids, because we're going to create all of them."
 It really came down to what can we do with what we have.
 Then once we came up with the idea of Backyard Football, we all kind of hung on that one even though we tossed out some other ideas.
 It just kept coming back to those things weren't as good as what we could do with Backyard Football.

 Q: One of the challenges with creating content, especially something unique like this, is you don't know if people are gonna like it or even get it?
 Was there any trepidation about that?
-And what was it like seeing the initial positive responses?
+And what was it like seeing the initial positive responses on social media?

 Klayton: We usually will workshop something beforehand, and just talk to as many people as we can here in the office and say, "Hey, do you know what this is?"
 Before we get stuck in our bubble here as creators and think, "Oh, everyone will understand!"
 Because sometimes it just doesn't happen.
 And I don't want to speak for Kyle, but I think we have the same frame of mind: We're willing to push the envelope to not be vanilla.
 I think that's where we were at: "Let's swing for the fences on this one."
 And we felt really good about it.
 I think that the early teasers were fun.
 And I felt like by the time Signing Day came around, people would really understand the scope of it and really enjoy it.